craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 #### Goblin Squads
-Many Goblin of Kailkeep are loyal to the Kobolds, creating entertainment and material products for them.
+Many Goblin of Kailkeep are subject to the Kobolds, creating material products and entertainment for them.
 While these workers are respected as an integral part of Kailkeep's economy, they are still considered cannon-fodder to their Masters - excepting these few with military intelligence whom they have equipped and formed into so-called hit-squads who roam a given layer with the intent of exterminating the highest scoring group present.

 ###### 'Vulture Talons' Squad
 The 'Vulture's Talons' Squad earned their name for their scavenger-like tactics, where the squad will lie in wait for their target to resolve a conflict with some other group, and then 'swoop in' to make their kill.